See Report #1 for diet and experiment design.

 Sense of taste

 Another interesting thing I’ve heard people mention during ketosis is the way they experience sweet tastes.
 For my part, I never drink soda and almost never eat any kinds of sweets as it is.
 I do however tend to enjoy fruits and berries regularly.
-Of course, striving for optimal ketosis means completely abstaining from everything sweet, and after doing so for a couple weeks, I one day mindlessly ate a piece of banana my daughter gave me.
+Of course, striving for higher ketone levels means completely abstaining from everything sweet, and after doing so for a couple weeks, I one day mindlessly ate a piece of banana my daughter gave me.
 It felt like an explosion of sweetness.
 The fewer sweet things you eat, it seems, the more your sense of taste adapts.

 The same principle appears to work the other way as well.
 Those addicted to sugar and used to consuming large amounts of sweets/artifical sweeteners daily, will have a hard time registering the sweetness of something only fairly sweet.